 •We believe in one living and true God, who has revealed Himself in three ways: as Father, Son and Holy Spirit.

-While there are many different expressions of faith within churches around the globe, Chapin UMC seeks to hold fast to the truths found within the pages of Holy Scripture and live out a vibrant, contagious, orthodox Christian faith.
+While there are many different expressions of faith within churches around the globe, Chapin UMC seeks to be different from some by holding fast to the truths found within the pages of Holy Scripture and living out a vibrant, contagious, orthodox Christian faith.
 Our hope is to be used by God in His work of renewing the local church, so that people from all walks of life will come to saving faith in Jesus and grow in His love.

 Our Core Values

 Biblical Authority (2 Timothy 3:16) We believe that the Bible is our ultimate authority for what we believe and for what we do as a church and as individuals.
 If we drift from this Core Value we will become irreverent and irrelevant.
 Life is as good as it will get when we are surrendered to the authority of the Word of God.
 Maximum freedom is found under (not out from under) God’s authority.

 Intimacy with God (Revelation 3:15-20) Have you ever been a part of a relationship that you wanted to go to a deeper level, but the other person in the relationship wouldn’t go there with you?
 The Bible describes God as One who desires to have an intimate relationship with us, but we politely stiff-arm God to keep Him at a safe distance.
 God desires a relationship that is much more than casual and respectful – He desires intimacy.